-The following process can be used in most situations to create conditions under which each partner in a partnership can receive a benefit.
+Partnerships can use the following process to create conditions under which each partner in a partnership can receive a benefit.

 The first step is to identify the potential benefits for the partner(s).
 The potential benefit will be very specific to the partner and will have to do with their mandate and focus.
-Types of potential benefits each sector are as follows.
+Types of potential benefits for each sector are as follows34:

 For business:

-- increasing the market for the business's products or services - reducing the cost of providing products or services
+- increasing the market for the business's products or services - reducing the cost of providing products or